Skip to main content

 Anyone telling you a coffee cart costs "a few thousand bucks" is selling you a course.
-The honest 2026 number is $8,000 to $40,000 depending on whether you go lean, standard, or premium.
-This breakdown is line item by line item, with the ranges we see from VenVen operators across 22 states.
+The honest 2026 number is $8,000 to $45,000 depending on whether you go lean, standard, or premium.
+This breakdown is line item by line item, with 2026 ranges from published supplier and permit pricing.
 There are three full budget scenarios at the bottom so you can see what each tier actually looks like in dollars.

 Use the startup cost calculator as you read; plug in your real numbers as you go and you will land on your number by the end of this post.